- Austria (Website)

 - Complete traceability & flexibility

-VITEK MS helps laboratories deliver rapid and actionable results to clinicians to support informed treatment decisions.
+VITEK MS helps laboratories deliver actionable results to clinicians to support informed treatment decisions.

 How MALDI-TOF works